akilism/computing_intelligence/README.md

 computing_intelligence
 ======================

-Exercises from Computing Intelligence in javascript.
+Exercises from Computing Intelligence done up in javascript.